itsumarfarooq/quizsliver/readme.md

 But the point to ponder is we are not doing some illegal.
 I just automated the process that students even before me were doing.
 So this extension is as wrong as solving quizzes in groups in wrong.

+## Which subjects are suported?
+I had frequently asked which subjects are supported by this extension.
+And the short answer is it support quizzes for all the subjects.
+But it has more data for RWS than other subjects, but if you use this extension the database will get stronger and will be helpful for the joniors.

 ## How to install??

 Now how can you install it on your PC?
 Below are the steps you can follow: